 Attenborough Nature Centre has welcomed thousands of pupils from local schools and has provided them with a range of hands-on activities which are enjoyable, memorable, relevant and designed to bring them closer to their natural environment.
-We also run sessions for after school groups, such as wildlife clubs or scouting/guiding groups.

 For details of our programmes and how to book your visit please follow the links below.

-Dressing up like a duck and making music in the woods are all part of a visit to Attenborough Nature Reserve.
+Dressing up like a duck and making music in the woods are all part of a visit to the Nature Reserve.
 Add in some wonderful habitats to explore, and your visit will be fun and you will learn lots too!
 Look inside to find out more.

 Exploring different habitats may be a popular choice amongst teachers, but you could also become a Wild Scientist, generate your own renewable energy, or find out about the Green Man.
 Look inside for more details.